Mayuri (film)

 Mayuri is a 1985 Indian Telugu-language biographical dance film directed by Singeetam Srinivasa Rao and produced by Ramoji Rao.
 Based on the life of Sudha Chandran, the film stars her in the title role while P. L. Narayana, Nirmalamma, Y. Vijaya, Potti Prasad, K. K. Sharma, S. R. Raju and Suthi Veerabhadra Rao played supporting roles.

 The film was premiered at the 1985 10th IFFI, and retrospectively at the 45th IFFI in the Celebrating Dance in Indian cinema section.
 The film won 14 Nandi Awards the most by any other Telugu film.
 It was dubbed into Malayalam and Tamil as Mayoori, and remade as Naache Mayuri (1986) in Hindi.

 Plot

-Mayuri is a real story of classical dancer Sudha Chandran, who lost her leg in an accident on her way from Trichy to Madras in June 1981.
-The story depicts how she got a Jaipur foot and fights her way back as a dancer and succeeds in life.
+Mayuri is the real-life story of classical dancer Sudha Chandran, who lost her right leg in an accident on her way from Trichy to Madras in June 1981.
+The story depicts how she gets a Jaipur foot and fights her way back as a dancer and succeeds in life.